-There are only a few hotels in Jerome itself, and the Mile High Inn and the Conner Hotel are two of the main options.
-Both are located in magnificent historic buildings and, like many places in town, both are thought to be haunted.
+There are only a few hotels in Jerome itself, and the Mile High Inn and the Connor Hotel are two of the most popular options.
+Both are located in magnificent historic buildings and, of course, both are thought to be haunted.
 There are plenty of other hotels near Jerome as well, mainly down the road in Cottonwood.

 Jerome makes a great offbeat alternative to the expensive galleries and cafés in Sedona, and it offers a healthy dose of culture and history.
 If you’re looking for a true ghost town in Arizona, this isn’t it – it’s far from abandoned at this point.

 But the potentially haunted buildings and the oddball collection at the Gold King Mine and Ghost Town are perfect if you’re looking for an unconventional adventure.
 Besides, these kinds of unique experiences are what road trips are all about!